On this page

 Chemotherapy and the rest period make up a cycle of your treatment.
 Your cancer doctor will explain the number of cycles you need to treat the cancer.

-After your first cycle, you will have a better idea of what to expect, and how much you may or may not be able to do during your treatment.
+After your first cycle, you will have a better idea of what to expect.
+The complete course of all the cycles of chemotherapy you need may take several months.